Diamond Dogs

 Bowie's terrible vision begins with the recitation of the shocking, haunting "Future Legend."
 Through the "Diamond Dogs" cut the mutated creatures stalk the earth for their prey amidst "Brown Sugar" sax riffs.
 Then into "Sweet Thing," a kind of back-handed, demented love poem flowing from the perversion of values in Bowie's future society.
 Onward comes "Candidate," in which Bowie paints the contempt held for his constituency by a plasticized, computerized future politician.

 Back to "Sweet Thing," then, for a few bars -- which makes sense, since love and politics have always been intertwined.
-Then the monstrous "Rebel, Rebel," that incredible single Bowie seems capable of making but once every other year -- successor to "Gene Genie" in terms of commerical marketability and sheer sonic delight.
+Then the monstrous "Rebel, Rebel," that incredible single Bowie seems capable of making but once every other year -- successor to "Gene Genie" in terms of commercial marketability and sheer sonic delight.

 Flip the record over and it's "Rock 'N Roll With Me," another love poem, though Bowie manages to pervert the poem into something quite unlike love poems before it.
 Then to the gist of the matter, the self-explanatory "We Are The Dead."
 After all, didn't Bowie start out this endeavor with the succinct "This ain't Rock 'n Roll -- this is genocide"?
 "1984," a space age Shaft-like anthem then follows, fleshing out the futuristic society.
 On its heels comes the annoying "Big Brother," rendered frightening not only by its lyrical content but also by its unnerving mellotron and precise saxophone fills.
 Then finally, "Chant of the Ever Circling Skeletal Family," which is really what's at the center of all this -- the breakdown of the traditional nuclear family unit.
 The beginning at the end.

-- Gordon Fletcher, Circus Raves, 9-74.
+- Gordon Fletcher, Circus Raves, 9/74.

 A subtler, more aesthetic Bowie comes to the forefront here.
 With all new material on the disk, a shift perhaps not as radical as some folks would like, has taken Bowie into areas which should reinforce his musical presence in the 70's.
 While acoustic instrumentation never shows up, a number of tunes carry the feeling.
 Both sides blend extremely well for the best overall results.
 Best cuts: "1984," "Sweet Thing," "Diamond Dogs," "Big Brother," and "Rebel Rebel."